 Proprietor: Spencer Wong

-The city store is a spacious and pleasantly decorated venue presented Chinese style but without clutter.
-The store offers customers a gongfu cha set to brew their chosen tea, which you can choose from an expensive, though well curated, menu of Chinese and Taiwanese leaf.
+This Box Hill teahouse is located a step away from a busy pedestrian mall, in a suburb heavily populated by people of Chinese heritage.
+A pleasantly decorated venue, Cha-T offers customers a gongfu cha set to brew their chosen tea, which you can choose from an expensive, though well curated, menu of Chinese and Taiwanese leaf.

 72a Acland Street, St Kilda